zupolgec/wp_save_with_keyboard/README.md

 ## Frequently Asked Questions

-### Is really so simple to install and use?
+### Is it really so simple to install and use?

 You can bet it is.

-### Where the shortcut is enabled?
+### Where can I use the shortcut?

-Everywhere!
+Almost everywhere!
-If it's not a post, page, widget or link the plugin checks for the #submit or input[name=submit] selector (used in for instance theme, plugin and profile).
+If it's not a post, page, widget, menu or link the plugin checks for the #submit selector (used, for instance, in theme, plugin and profile).

 ## Screenshots